 - The first few times your child uses the cup, guide her by holding the cup too.

-- Fill the cup only halfway to reduce spills.
+- Use only a small amount of liquid in the cup to reduce spills.

 - At family mealtimes use a cup yourself to show your child how it’s done – babies love to copy their parents.